sophia-yang-dev/iowa-liquor-analysis/alcohol_and_vandalism_prediction/README.md

 How to Run this program:

 #1 Prepare the Data:
 Place part-0.csv in the same directory as vandalism.py.
-Here is the download link for the file, part-0.csv: https://docs.google.com/spreadsheets/d/1gOMUd-8OSWYGjJVDuIcWg3oxJgb6XuKcY5jLHffCSP0/edit?usp=share_link
+Here is the download link for the file, part-0.csv, which is a snippet of the original data: https://docs.google.com/spreadsheets/d/1gOMUd-8OSWYGjJVDuIcWg3oxJgb6XuKcY5jLHffCSP0/edit?usp=share_link

 #2 Install Dependencies:
 Make sure Python 3.x is installed.